Kasia Boddy

 Kasia Boddy (born 1966) is a British academic of American literary and cultural history.
 She is Professor of American Literature at the University of Cambridge and a fellow of Fitzwilliam College.

 Boddy was born in Aberdeen in 1966 and grew up in Glasgow, where she attended Hyndland Secondary School.
 She did an MA in English and Philosophy at Edinburgh and a PhD on American short fiction at Cambridge.
 She has also taught at the universities of York, Dundee, and University College London.

+Boxing: A Cultural History (2008) examines the social, literary and visual history of boxing from antiquity to the modern era, exploring how the sport has been used to symbolize broader struggles relating to race, class, nationalism and masculinity.
+The book discusses representations of boxing across literature, painting, cinema, photography and popular culture, including works associated with writers such as Ernest Hemingway and Norman Mailer and artists including Andy Warhol and Jean-Michel Basquiat.